Luis Sánchez (Colombian footballer)

-Luis Francisco Sánchez Mosquera (born 18 September 2000) is a Colombian footballer who plays as a midfielder for América de Cali.
+Luis Francisco Sánchez Mosquera (born 18 September 2000) is a Colombian footballer who plays as a midfielder for Fortaleza.

 Career

 Sánchez started his career with América de Cali in Colombia.

 In 2019, Sánchez was sent on loan to the reserves of French Ligue 1 side Saint-Étienne, but found it hard to adapt due to the language difference.

+On 6 June 2024, Sánchez joined Central Córdoba SdE in the Argentine Primera División, signing a contract until the end of 2025.
+After a short stint in Argentina, he returned to Colombia to join Fortaleza.